Auto Accident FAQs

 Here are some auto accident law FAQs that our team of auto accident law attorneys often receive from clients:

-If your insurance company refuses to compensate you for damages and expenses, then you have the legal right to sue them.
-If your suit goes to court and it is determined that the insurance company is responsible, then they must pay all your damages—including all legal fees.
+If your insurance company refuses to compensate you for damages and expenses, which are covered under your policy, then you have the legal right to sue them.
+If your suit goes to court and it is determined that the insurance company is responsible, then they must pay all your damages—which can include all legal fees.
+This can apply particularly when you have uninsured motorist coverage and you are injured in an accident by a driver who does not have adequate insurance coverage.

 After an auto accident, it is normal to feel stressed or shaken up.
 But once you are able to think calmly and rationally, it’s time to take immediate action.
 Here are some things you should immediately following an auto accident—once you have sought medical attention: